Last Updated on May 26, 2023

-I’m not a canner, but if you have a huge crop and limited freezer space, you may want to try canning them, or making plenty of juneberry jam.
+I’m not a canner, but if you have a huge crop and limited freezer space, you may want to try canning them, or make some juneberry jam.
 Here’s an easy honey-sweetened juneberry jam recipe.
 Might make a nice homemade gift for the holidays.

 Growing native plants makes the gardener’s life easier, as plants adapted to local conditions generally don’t require much fuss.
 And growing perennial fruit in your yard means you have a lovely gift of fruit each season without planting anew every year.

-Serviceberry can handle some shade as well as full sun, and will produce better for you with more light.
+Juneberries can handle some shade as well as full sun, and will produce better for you with more light.
 It can handle most soils that are well-drained, and if you’re looking for a street tree, serviceberry also tolerates salt from winter road treatment.
-Ours have been doing well in our clay-ey boulevard for years now.
+Our juneberry trees have been doing well in our clay-ey boulevard for years now.

 Serviceberry trees may get rusts and other fungal diseases.
 We haven’t dealt with any ourselves, but we are at war with a particularly vile invasive insect hell-bent on destroying our juneberry crop.

-If the evil spotted wing drosophila (SWD) has settled in your area like it has ours, know that these dreadful bugs think thin-skinned fruit like juneberries are the perfect place to lay their plentiful eggs despite comments on the interwebs that early fruits like juneberry are less likely to host SWD.
+If the evil spotted wing drosophila (SWD) has settled in your area like it has in ours, know that these dreadful bugs think thin-skinned fruit like juneberries are the perfect place to lay their plentiful eggs, despite comments on the interwebs that early fruits like saskaton berries are less likely to host SWD.
 If you have an infestation, your beautiful juneberries will suddenly turn to mush.
 Yes, I’m speaking from experience.